GENESIS JUNIOR AT WHITE BEECHES

 Boys Par: 37-34--71.
 Yardage: 6510.
 Rating: 72.2.
 Slope: 138 Girls Par: 37-34--71.
 Yardage: 5995.
 Rating: 75.4.
 Slope: 140

-The Genesis Junior at White Beeches was a 54-hole stroke play event conducted by the American Junior Golf Association at White Beeches Golf & Country Club in Haworth, N.J.
-The tournament field boasted 78 boys and 24 girls, ages 12-18, from 13 states, Canada, South Korea, China and the United Kingdom.
-The Boys Division played the par-71 course at 6,510 yards and the Girls Division played at 5,995 yards.
+The Genesis Junior at White Beeches is a 54-hole stroke play event conducted by the American Junior Golf Association at White Beeches Golf & Country Club in Haworth, N.J.
+The tournament field boasts 78 boys and 24 girls, ages 12-18, from 13 states, Canada, South Korea, China and the United Kingdom.
+The Boys Division is playing the par-71 course at 6,510 yards and the Girls Division is playing at 5,995 yards.

 The American Junior Golf Association is a 501(c)(3) nonprofit organization dedicated to the overall growth and development of young men and women who aspire to earn college golf scholarships through competitive junior golf.
 The AJGA provides valuable exposure for college golf scholarships, and has an annual junior membership (boys and girls ages 12-18) of approximately 5,000 junior golfers from 49 states and more than 40 countries.
 To ensure scholarship opportunities for all junior golfers who have the skill, the AJGA created the Achieving Competitive Excellence (ACE) Grant program to provide financial assistance to young players in need.

 Titleist, the AJGA's National Sponsor, has been the catalyst and driving force behind the Association's success since 1989.
 Rolex, which is in its third decade of AJGA support, became the inaugural AJGA Premier Partner in 2004.
 In 2007, after 12 years of support, Polo Ralph Lauren became the AJGA's second Premier Partner.